-We tried some khichdi (an Indian spiced lentil and rice porridge) and some more khichdi and then some, till we couldn’t have any more.
+We tried on some khichdi (an Indian spiced lentil and rice porridge) and some more khichdi and then some more, till we couldn’t have any more and got really bored of it.
 In between, we also had some soup and porridge and then repeated the whole thing all over again.
 I was kinda okay with the whole routine, but Denver couldn’t stomach it anymore.
 He needed to bite into some real food (read: meat).
-He’d had too much of all the sick food.
+He’d had too much of all the sick food and needed to wake his taste buds up.
 Only problem was that we were still sick.
-So we decided to keep it light with some chicken stew.
+So we decided to keep it light and basic with some chicken stew.

 Like wine, it also gets better with age.
 I recommend keeping it for a few hours because it tastes even better!